bittricky/userscripts/currency-converter/README.md

 2. Look for a green circular button in the bottom right corner of the page
 3. Click this button to open the currency converter
 4. Enter the amount you want to convert
-5. Enter the source currency code (e.g., USD, EUR, GBP)
+5. Enter the source currency code (e.g., USD, EUR, GBP for fiat currencies or BTC, ETH, SOL for cryptocurrencies)
-6. Enter the target currency code (e.g., JPY, CNY, INR)
+6. Enter the target currency code (e.g., JPY, CNY, INR for fiat currencies or BTC, ETH, SOL for cryptocurrencies)
 7. Click "Convert" or press Enter
 8. View the conversion result
 9. To swap currencies, click the exchange icon between the input fields